Maxwell Falls is a very popular family trail

 The falls are really a series of cascades in a beautiful lush, green forest.
 There is plenty of shade all along the trail.
 It is well-traveled and maintained.
 There are many hikers and dogs along the way.

 This is a great place to spend a lazy day and/or make it an early evening hike.
 Weekdays and evenings at Maxwell Falls are not so busy.
 No restrooms available at the trailhead.

 Pack a picnic and eat on one of the high points of the trail where you can see some views of the surrounding mountains in shades of blue and green trees.

-DirectionsClick Map Below for Directions to the upper Maxwell Falls trailhead.
+You will be heading to the upper Maxwell Falls trailhead.
 Dirt Lot is located on the right side of Black Mountain Dr.

-AttractionsAspen Park and Conifer area (along Hwy 285) offers a variety of eateries for a quick bite before or after you hike at Maxwell Falls.
+Aspen Park and Conifer area (along Hwy 285) offers a variety of eateries for a quick bite before or after you hike at Maxwell Falls.